-With a special filter list the access to the internal functions of the devices can be limited to certain IP addresses:
+With a special filter list the access to the internal functions of the devices can be limited to certain IP addresses.
+The configuration dialog with the access rights from local or distant networks can be opened with the Button Access Rights.